-I remember quite well getting Kobra Khan.
+I remember getting Kobra Khan quite vividly.
 It was our last summer in our Eastern Washington house, before our big move across the mountains to a rainier, more temperate part of the Pacific Northwest.
 Although Kobra Khan was released in 1984, I didn’t get him until 1986.
 I remember gravely weighing my options at the store.
 I could get two toys, and I was determined that they be Snake Men.
 I was looking at getting Kobra Khan, or the newly released King Hiss or Rattlor.
 I don’t remember seeing Tung Lashor at the time.
 After studying all three toys and their packaging intently, I concluded that King Hiss was a cool idea, but his hidden snake body wasn’t all that great looking, so I went with the other two figures instead.

 I spent the last hot summer in the old house running around with Kobra Khan.
 After he had sprayed his paralyzing mist on all of my heroic warriors, he turned his venom on most of our house plants, and of course on me as well.
 The figure put out a highly dispersed sort of mist, and it was a great way to stay cool.
 I played with him so much that I remember getting a sore finger from pushing down on his head.

 Kobra Khan seems to have originated with a Roger Sweet concept for a warrior wearing a snake costume, like a male version of Teela.
 Actually, the concept recalls the G.I.
 Joe villain Serpentor on some ways, too, although that wasn’t released until 1986.
 In any case, as is noted in The Power and the Honor Foundation Catalog, Roger Sweet’s drawing seems to have a hole in the snake’s mouth, suggesting the water squirting feature was already planned out at this stage: